 When we talk below about:

-- ‘Online self-service portal’, we mean Warehouse Money Connect, WM Health Connect, WM Travel Connect or WM Insurance Connect.
-These are online systems we have set up to let customers with certain products (like credit cards or insurance) connect to us through the Internet to manage their accounts, see recent transactions, view monthly statements, send us secure messages and change their contact details.
+- ‘Online self-service portal’, we mean Warehouse Money Connect.
+This is the online system we have set up to let customers with credit cards connect to us through the Internet to manage their accounts, see recent transactions, view monthly statements, send us secure messages and change their contact details.

 - you applying for a 'product', we mean any product or service that you apply for with us.
 It might be a credit card or an insurance policy as a couple of examples.